qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_background.rst

 On that basis we will look at concrete ways to apply this when invoking a component job.
 The job of the component that is to be run is often referred to as the *"remote job"*, as it is defined remotely to the invoking application, which will be referred to as the *"invoking context"*.

 Using the basic principles outlined above, there are **two practical ways** how component jobs can receive information from the invoking context:

 * **Macros**
 * **Includer Jobs**

 In both cases, it is essential that both the invoking environment (custom application) and the providing component agree on the way how information is passed.
 In clear terms this means, it has to be part of the documentation of the component how it allows its job to be tailored.
-(This documentation for the existing component jobs of qooxdoo is available from the :doc:`list of default jobs <tool/generator_default_jobs>`).
+(This documentation for the existing component jobs of qooxdoo is available from the :doc:`list of default jobs <generator_default_jobs>`).

 .. _pages/generator_config_background#parameterizing_a_remote_job_through_macros: